-Those are the key ingredients to grow theof a business, quickly and sustainably.
+Those are the key ingredients to growing the revenues of a business, quickly and sustainably.
 Thus, a distribution strategy starts from:

-- leverage on insights to create a better purchasing experience
+- Leveraging insights to create a better purchasing experience.

-- develop new products and services that customers will want to buy
+- Developing new products and services that customers will want to buy.

-- create go-to-market strategies that reach the proper customer target
+- Creating go-to-market strategies that reach the proper customer target.

-- generate demand for a set of products and services offered
+- Generating demand for a set of products and services offered.

-Without an appropriate strategy of distribution, it is hard to have a successful and sustainable.
+Without an appropriate strategy for distribution, it is hard to have a successful and sustainable business model.

 Types of distribution channels